fardinbarashi/PsTo-do/README.md

 Whether you're an individual looking to optimize your workflow or a team striving for seamless collaboration, PsTo-do has you covered.

 Preferred Systemdeployment

 ![design image](https://github.com/fardinbarashi/PsTo-do/blob/main/Design.jpg)

 ## Installation Process

 ### Windows SQL
 This section presents the structure and purpose of the MonitorObjects and WorkLoadMonitorObjects tables, designed for monitoring system objects and related workloads so that PsTo-Do can work.
-Populate table MonitorObjects with data.

 Instructions on setting up the Windows sql database PsToDo and create table MonitorObjects and WorkLoadMonitorObjects.

 Below is a list of columns in the table MonitorObjects and WorkLoadMonitorObjects, along with their purpose and examples:

     ID (Primary Key)